 Creating new muscle memories

 So, what practical changes can we introduce that address the adverse health impact of sitting?
 Our yoga practice helps.

-Practicing yoga changes our posture and our awareness.
-Asana help us to understand how our body supports itself, and how to work with our bodies to build our strength and flexibility.
+Practising yoga changes our posture and our awareness.
+Asana helps us to understand how our body supports itself, and how to work with our bodies to build our strength and flexibility.